Corolla NC Town Vacation Information and History

 - The U.S. Lifesaving Service established what would later become the Currituck Beach Life Saving Station in 1874.

 - Construction on Currituck Beach Lighthouse, one of the seven North Carolina coastal lighthouses, was completed in 1875.

 - According to legend, Corolla was named in 1895 when the community’s newly established post office was seeking a name.
 One of the submissions was “Corolla,” the inner part of a flower.

-- During WWII, residents were forced to darken windows and prohibited from using headlights to avoid detection by German u-boats that came close to shore.
+- During WWII, residents were asked to darken the windows of their homes and prohibited from using headlights to avoid detection by German u-boats near shore.